GeorgePanaretos/pi-hole-api/README.md

 ## Schema
 The collection is structured according to the Postman Collection v2.1.0 schema.

+## How to Use

+1. **Import the Collection**:
+   - Download the Postman collection JSON file and import it into your Postman app.

+2. **Configure Environment**:
+   - Set up your environment variables such as `pihole` and `piholetoken` to match your PI-hole instance.

+3. **Execute Requests**:
+   - Use the various requests in the collection to manage your PI-hole server, adjusting parameters as needed.

+### Importing in Postman

+This collection includes a set of API calls for managing and monitoring a PI-hole DNS server.
+PI-hole is a network-wide ad blocker that helps to block ads at the DNS level.
+The collection features endpoints to add or remove domains from blacklists and whitelists, enable or disable domains, and perform various administrative tasks.
+These API calls enable you to automate and streamline the configuration and management of your PI-hole instance.

 ## API Endpoints

 ### 1. Get version (no auth)